Visit the Walt Disney Family Museum to learn Walt Disney's amazing story.

 12. Discover how Walt invented the new genre of nature documentaries

-During the late 1940's and 1950's, Walt as explored the new genre of nature documentaries, producing fourteen features under the banner of True-Life Adventures, with animals like seals, beavers, insects and water birds.
+During the late 1940's and 1950's, Walt also explored the new genre of nature documentaries, producing fourteen features under the banner of True-Life Adventures, with animals like seals, beavers, insects and water birds.

-Walt Disney is actually credited with launching the genre of nature documentaries.
-He was determined that these documentaries never be boring, instead infusing them with a sense of fun and drama.
+Walt Disney is actually credited with launching the genre of nature documentaries, and was determined that these documentaries never be boring, instead infusing them with a sense of fun and drama.
 First and foremost they needed to be entertaining, rather than purely educational.
 Many of Walt's nature documentaries went on to win Oscars.

 The 1950's and 60's also ushered in live action movies like Treasure Island (1950), and the beloved Mary Poppins (1964).